davmac314/dinit/README.md

 ### Using dinitctl

-You can use the "dinitctl" to start and stop services.
+You can use the "dinitctl" utility to start and stop services.
 Typical invocations
 are:

     dinitctl start <service-name>